chaynHQ/Impact-Reports/README.md

 For the past few years, we’ve struggled to attract and retain communications and social media volunteers.
 In 2019, we decided to find paid, part-time communications support.
 We weren’t able to do that but there’s hope for the future: finding this support is in our goals document and we’re fundraising for it in 2020.

 While our communications capacity was low, our technical team was above par.
-We’ve been fortunate to work with two smart, empathetic and skilled product managers and developers who’ve powered the development behind all our tech products.
+We’ve been fortunate to work with two smart, empathetic, and skilled product managers and developers who’ve powered the development behind all our tech products.
 Having had issues finding good tech fits in 2018, we mean it when we say it was a delight working with them and making them part of our team.

 **Managing two big projects at once**

 Following on from our experience in 2018, we continued focusing on running fewer, higher quality projects where we could go deep and ensure consistency with quality and speed.
 We had two separate project teams and some volunteers floating between both.
-This worked for us because it kept us focused and productive, reducing volunteer burn out!
+This worked for us because it kept us focused and productive, reducing volunteer burnout!

 **Extending executive team terms**